Here’s everything about rotary dial phones still working:

 This does, however, require more than just a downloaded app.

 Rotary phone adapters allow the rotary phone to communicate directly with your smartphone.
 When the communication link is established, anything you say into the rotary phone is transmitted to the smartphone.

 From there, the smartphone does the real work in terms of sending and receiving signals.
 The call will be placed via your carrier network (or through your internet connection if you use IP voice calling).

 When someone speaks on the call, your smartphone will ultimately send a signal to the rotary phone, and you will be able to hear it in the receiver.

 This requires a bit of a clunky set up to make it work, but some people have an attachment to rotary phones.
-Whether for nostalgia, cool points, or because your old phone is actually worth money as an antique, the setup does work.
+Whether for nostalgia, cool points or because your old phone is actually worth money as an antique, the setup does work.

 To better explain this idea, we can look at a specific attachment that connects a rotary phone to a smartphone.

 The gateway is a Bluetooth device with a phone jack port in it.

 You can plug any POTS phone into that phone jack (including a rotary phone).
 This connects the phone directly to the gateway.

-The gateway can then connect via Bluetooth to a smartphone.
-When this connection is established, your POTS phone is now able to directly communicate to your smartphone with the gateway working as a translator.
+When this connection is established, your POTS phone is now able to directly communicate with your smartphone with the gateway working as a translator.